 These charges are often regarded as the most serious of all criminal allegations.
-Guardian Chambers Barristers have considerable experience acting on major murder and manslaughter cases on behalf of the defence.
+Guardian Chambers barristers have considerable experience acting on major murder and manslaughter cases on behalf of the defence.

-Murder and manslaughter allegations are usually extremely complex and involve a considerable amount of evidence obtained as a result of large police investigations.
+Murder and manslaughter allegations are usually complex and involve a considerable amount of evidence obtained as a result of large police investigations.
 Members of Guardian Chambers are experienced in considering sizeable amounts of information and being able to focus on the issues important to the defence of their clients.

-Members also have a thorough knowledge of associated mental health issues and all possible defences to homicide ranging from self-defence to cases of mistaken identity.
+Members also have a thorough knowledge of associated mental health issues and all possible defences to murder ranging from self-defence to cases of mistaken identity.
 Guardian Chambers has full access to a range of experts who can assist them in the preparation of a client’s defence.

 Murder and manslaughter cases usually involve the lead barrister working with second counsel from chambers, together with investigators and forensic experts.
 This enables a team approach.